mraible/mongock-docs/content/pages/quick-start.md

   }

   /**
-  This meethod is mandatory even transactions are active.
+  This meethod is mandatory even when transactions are enabled.
-  They are used in the undo operations and any other scenario where transactions are not an option.
+  They are used in the undo operation and any other scenario where transactions are not an option.
-  However, note that when transactions are avialble and Mongock need to rollback a changeLog, this method is ignored.
+  However, note that when transactions are avialble and Mongock need to rollback, this method is ignored.
   **/
-  @Override
+  @RollbackExecution
   public void rollback() {
     mongoTemplate.deleteMany(new Document());
   }